What is alcohol poisoning?

 Alcohol poisoning often results in irregular or slow breathing.
-The breathing function controlled by the brain is depressed, failing to trigger the lungs to breath normally.
+The breathing function controlled by the brain is depressed, failing to trigger the lungs to breathe normally.
 As the lungs bring in less oxygen, the breathing becomes slower or more irregular.
 Less than 8 breaths a minute is considered dangerously slow breathing.
 Irregular breathing means there is a lapse of more than 10 seconds between each breath.
-In either case the breathing might stop completely.
+In either case, the breathing might stop completely.

-Insufficient oxygen in the body causes the skin to become very pale, clammy, and sometimes tinged with a blue tone.
+Insufficient oxygen in the body causes the skin to become very pale, clammy and sometimes tinged with a blue tone.
 When these skin changes occur, it is a clear signal the heart and lungs are starting to shut down because the body is not getting enough blood flow or oxygen.

 Excessive amounts of alcohol can cause hypoglycemia, a condition where the body’s blood sugar (glucose) has dropped to dangerously low levels.
 This can result in confusion, fainting, difficulty with vision, and seizures.
 Seizures can cause permanent brain damage.

 How is alcohol poisoning treated?